openlibraryenvironment/reshare-doc/doc/smaller-folio.md

 * users business logic (`mod-users-bl-5.1.0`) -- part of the FOLIO platform, needed for login
 * Okapi (`okapi-2.32.0`) -- part of the FOLIO platform

-It seems that five of these modules are probably not used by ReShare (though this needs checking).
+It seems that four of these modules are probably not used by ReShare (though this needs checking).

 That's fewer than we expected, isn't it?